Walt Disney Animation Studios: 2005–2010: Reorganization

-2010–2019: Continued resurgence, John Lasseter and Ed Catmull's departure
+2010–2019: New leadership and return to success

-After The Princess and the Frog, the studio released Tangled, a musical CGI adaptation of the Brothers Grimm fairy tale "Rapunzel" with songs by Alan Menken and Glenn Slater.
-In active development since 2002 under Glen Keane, Tangled, directed by Byron Howard and Nathan Greno, was released in 2010 and became a significant critical and commercial success and was nominated for several accolades.
-The film earned $592 million in worldwide box office revenue, becoming the studio's third most successful release to date.

-The hand-drawn feature Winnie the Pooh, a new feature film based on the eponymous stories by A.A.
-Milne, followed in 2011 to positive reviews but underperformed at the box office; it remains the studio's most recent hand-drawn feature.
+After The Princess and the Frog, the studio released Tangled in 2010, a CGI adaptation of the Brothers Grimm fairy tale "Rapunzel" with songs by Alan Menken and Glenn Slater.
+In development since 2002 under Glen Keane, Tangled, directed by Byron Howard and Nathan Greno, became a significant critical and commercial success nominated for several accolades.
+The film earned $592 million in worldwide box office revenue, becoming the studio's third most successful release to date.The hand-drawn feature Winnie the Pooh, a new feature film based on the eponymous stories by A. A. Milne, followed in 2011 to positive reviews; it remains the studio's most recent hand-drawn feature.
 The film was released in theaters alongside the hand-drawn short The Ballad of Nessie.

 Wreck-It Ralph, directed by Rich Moore, was released in 2012 to critical acclaim and commercial success.
-A comedy-adventure about a video-game villain who redeems himself as a hero, it won numerous awards, including the Annie, Critics' Choice and Kids' Choice Awards for Best Animated Feature Film, and received Golden Globe and Academy Award nominations.
+The film follows a video-game villain who redeems himself as a hero.
+It won numerous awards, including the Annie, Critics' Choice and Kids' Choice Awards for Best Animated Feature Film, and received Golden Globe and Academy Award nominations.
 The film earned $471 million in worldwide box office revenue.

 In addition, the studio won its first Academy Award for a short film in forty-four years with Paperman, which was released in theaters with Wreck-It Ralph.
 Directed by John Kahrs, Paperman utilized new software developed in-house at the studio called Meander, which merges hand-drawn and computer animation techniques within the same character to create a unique "hybrid".
-According to Producer Kristina Reed, the studio is continuing to develop the technique for future projects, including an animated feature.
+According to Producer Kristina Reed, the studio was at the time continuing to develop the technique for future projects, including an animated feature.

 In 2013, the studio laid off nine of its hand-drawn animators, including Nik Ranieri and Ruben A. Aquino, leading to speculation on animation blogs that the studio was abandoning traditional animation, an idea that the studio dismissed.
-That same year, Frozen, a CGI musical film inspired by Hans Christian Andersen's fairy tale "The Snow Queen", was released to widespread acclaim and became a blockbuster hit.
+Later that same year, in November, Frozen, a CGI musical film inspired by Hans Christian Andersen's fairy tale "The Snow Queen", was released to widespread acclaim and became a blockbuster hit.
 Directed by Chris Buck and Jennifer Lee with songs by the Broadway team of Robert Lopez and Kristen Anderson-Lopez, it was the first Disney animated film to earn over $1 billion in worldwide box office revenue.
 Frozen also became the first film from Walt Disney Animation Studios to win the Academy Award for Best Animated Feature (a category started in 2001), as well as the first feature-length motion picture from the studio to win an Academy Award since Tarzan and the first to win multiple Academy Awards since Pocahontas.
 It was released in theaters with Get a Horse!, a new Mickey Mouse cartoon combining black-and-white hand-drawn animation and full-color CGI animation.